 - Throughout phases 1 and 2, all teams should be available to answer any questions by phone or email.

-- The following formalities apply for submission of competition entries: Arial font, font size 11, 1.5 line spacing.
+- The following formalities apply: Arial font, font size 11, line spacing 1.5

 - Only competition entries filed to deadline in the given periods of Phase 1 and Phase 2, and which are formally correct and on the specified media will be considered.

 - Competition entries will not be returned after the competition close.

 4. Awards and Prizes